NovaMatthew/NovaMatthew.github.io/Projects.md

 <br />
 ### Coin Collector Game
 <br />
--A JavaScript program that utilizes the p5.play.js library to create a coin collector game.
+A JavaScript program that utilizes the p5.play.js library to create a coin collector game.
   - Program features:
     - Controllable player sprite by mouse movement.
     - Enemy sprites that track player position.